Dynamics of generic 1-parameter perturbations of a vector field with a singular point of codimension k: Generic one-parameter unfoldings of vector fields

-Here we study the effect of a change of parameter $\epsilon$ on the eigenvalue function $\lambda$ and provide an almost unique canonical normal form for $\lambda$.
-We also introduce a notion of \emph{prepared family} and draw consequences in terms of classification of $\omega_\epsilon$ by conjugacy.
+Here we study the effect of a change of parameter $\epsilon$ on the eigenvalue function $\lambda$ and provide a unique canonical normal form for $\lambda$.
+We also introduce a notion of \emph{prepared family} and draw consequences in terms of classification of $\omega_\epsilon$ by unitary conjugacy.

-We have two approaches for presenting the classification.
-The first one ignores the variable $z$ and the other one focuses on the factored form $(z^{k+1}-\eps)v_\eps(z)$ of \Cref{cor:factor}.
-We believe both are important, which is why we included each one in the paper.